Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 ##### Tools and methods

-**Indirect**: stimulate participants to take action on their own behalf,
+**Indirect**: stimulate participants to take action on their own behalf

-**Direct:** lobbying before decision makers by representatives on behalf of others.
+**Direct:** lobbying before decision makers by representatives on behalf of others

 **Campaigning:** generating a response from the wider public and using a variety of techniques such as: